 How to Serve in Ping Pong

 Are you fond of watching table tennis games or tournaments?
 Then, you will be tempted to play the same sport.
 However, playing table tennis requires various considerations.
-It needs great speed and accuracy.
+It needs excellent speed and accuracy.
 Whether you are young or old, you can play this sport.
-You just need to learn its basic serving tips and procedures.
+It would help if you learned its essential serving tips and procedures.

 How to perform a good serve:

 Table tennis is an easy game.
-In fact, even young players can follow their exact steps.
+Even young players can follow their exact steps.
 If you are planning to learn how to play table tennis, you are on the right track.
-Simply read this article and you will know how it plays.
+Read this article, and you will know how it plays.

 In table tennis, serving plays a vital role.
 It can dictate whether you win or lose the game.
 With its great significance, you should understand how to serve accurately.
 For your guide, here are the different tips provided by a professional table tennis player in the Spin New York: